gregorysarrouf/ros-assignment/README.md

 ```

 If you wish to start each executable in a different terminal, open 2 more terminals, navigate
-to the workstation directory on each one, source the setup.bash files, then run the following
+to the workspace directory on each one, source the setup.bash files, then run the following
 three commands, each one a different terminal (note that the commands are to be executed at
-the root of your workstation directory, and preferably in the given order):
+the root of your workspace directory, and preferably in the given order):

 Start the publisher process